inmbolmie/T4_EGA_VGA/README.md

 [LINEAS 21,8]

-Instability.
-The Teensy running at overclocking frequencies isn’t the most stable thing in the world, so some sudden reboots are to be expected.
+* **Instability**.
+The Teensy running at overclocking frequencies isn’t the most stable thing in the world.
+Some sudden reboots are to be expected.
 Keep it cool.

-No 720px modes.
+* **No 720px modes**.
 Unfortunately VGA_t4 at the moment doesn’t support any 720px mode, so MDA (720x350) is not supported.
 If we ever get that mode, MDA should be perfectly possible as the pixel clock is the same as EGA.

-Needs alignment for every different card.
+* **Needs alignment for every different card**.
 The key to get a nice picture is adjusting the exact clock cycle after HSYNC where the converter starts sampling the signal.
 This point varies among different modes and different graphic cards.
 For my EGA card in CGA mode the point is quite different to a real CGA card.
 With a converter that operates oversampling, or for an analog monitor this is not a problem because you simply reposition the image horizontally, that is sometimes automatically done by the monitor itself.
 The converter tries to guess the optimal sampling point automatically looking for the first pixel in the image and remembering it afterwards, but this can fail in some cases, like:

-There are no pixels in the first column
+    * There are no pixels in the first column

-Noise leads to a fake first pixel detection and you lose part of the image forever Some clever programmers generate borders around the image that are falsely interpreted as pixels.
+    * Noise leads to a fake first pixel detection and you lose part of the image forever

+    * Some clever programmers generate borders around the image that are falsely interpreted as pixels.
 This happens for instance with Commander Keen.

 Because all of this, the user can store using the control switches a value that overrides the automatic calculation if needed.

-Initial sync is slow.
+* **Initial sync is slow**.
 The adapter needs to sync to signals and generate the sampling tables programmatically, so it’s not the fastest thing out there.

-Probably won’t work well with some cards.
+* **Probably won’t work well with some cards**.
 If some graphics card for any reason doesn’t keep a steady on-spec pixel clock, the converter will fail miserably and vertical noise bands will develop where the sampling gets out of alignment.
 In those cases you can try to tweak the magic numbers for the graphic modes (pixel period, etc) but that is an absolutely DIY task.

 ## Internal working